RutwikDeuskar/Purchases-Analysis-of-Manufacturing-Company/README.md

 **Purchases Analysis Dashboard - Overview**

-This Power BI project, titled **"Purchases Analysis"**, is designed to provide a comprehensive and interactive overview of an organization's procurement and expense behavior.
+This Power BI project, is designed to provide a comprehensive and interactive overview of an organization's procurement and expense behavior.
 It covers vendor-wise purchases, tax compliance (TDS & GST), state-wise trends, and related party transactions, with a user-friendly custom filter pane and intuitive visual layout.

 ---